TheCloudlessSky/NHibernate.Caches.Redis/README.md

 - Add customization of the acquire-lock retry strategy (`IAcquireLockRetryStrategy`).
   The default retry strategy has been changed to use an exponential backoff.
 - Allow configuring the timeout when acquiring a lock.
-Use the `RedisCacheConfiguration.AcquireLockTimeout` option.
+Use the `RedisCacheConfiguration.AcquireLockTimeout` property.
 It's then available to the `IAcquireLockRetryStrategy`.
+- Allow getting an item from the cache to reset the expiration (sliding expiration).
+  Use the `RedisCacheConfiguration.SlidingExpiration` property.
+By default, no sliding expiration occurs.
 - Rename `RedisCacheExceptionEventArgs` to `ExceptionEventArgs`.
 - Add more context (region name and method name) to the `ExceptionEventArgs`.
 - Add `OnLockFailed` and `OnUnlockFailed` to `RedisCacheProviderOptions` for handling